efbar/kube-meshy-istio/README.md

 The `resolution` key can be `STATIC` or `DNS`.

-In case of `DNS` we would leave to an external resolve do the job, in our case we have to add to `/etc/hosts` file the IP address of `minimal-service` docker container:
+In case of `DNS`, we would leave to an external resolver do the job, in our case we have to add to `/etc/hosts` file the IP address of `minimal-service` docker container:

 ```bash
 $ docker inspect -f '{{.NetworkSettings.IPAddress}}' <CONTAINER_ID>